Blady-Com/gnoga/deps/uxstrings/readme.md

 # Unicode Extended Strings (UXStrings)

+## Motivation

-[Gnoga](https://sourceforge.net/projects/gnoga) internal character strings implementation is based on both Ada types String and Unbounded\_String.
+Ada GUI library [Gnoga](https://sourceforge.net/projects/gnoga) internal character strings implementation is based on both Ada types String and Unbounded\_String.
 The native Ada String encoding is Latin-1 whereas transactions with the Javascript part are in UTF-8 encoding.

 Some drawbacks come up, for instance, with internationalization of programs (see [Localize Gnoga demo](https://sourceforge.net/p/gnoga/code/ci/dev_1.6/tree/demo/localize)):

 * several conversions between String and Unbounded\_String objects
 * it isn't usable out of Latin-1 character set, characters out of Latin-1 set are blanked
 * continuous conversions between Latin-1 and UTF-8, each sent and received transaction between Ada and Javascript parts

-Two ways of improvement: native dynamic length handling and Unicode support.
+Two ways of possible improvement for native Ada String: dynamic length handling and Unicode support.

+## Workarounds

 First possibility is using UTF-8 as internal implementation in Unbounded\_String objects.
 The simplest way but Gnoga uses many times character indexes to parse Javascript messages that is not easy to achieved with UTF-8 which may have several lengths to represent one character.
 String parsing will be time consuming.
 Some combinations may lead to incorrect UTF-8 representation.